Why should I become a member of the Rhode Island Chapter?

 Leadership

-• Participate in Chapter leadership committees: Advocacy, Annual Meetings/CME Events, Membership, Communications, CATCH Grants, Communications, Pediatric Council, Residents/Medical Education
+- Participate in Chapter leadership committees: Advocacy, Annual Meetings/CME Events, Membership, CATCH Grants, Pediatric Council, Residents/Medical Education

-• Work with key contacts to advance children’s health in areas of interest, such as: adolescent medicine, behavior & development, breastfeeding, child abuse & neglect, emergency & safety, perinatal health, foster health care, infectious disease, international health, school health, special health care needs, surgery & subspecialties
+- Work with key contacts to advance children’s health in areas of interest, such as: adolescent medicine, behavioral health, breastfeeding, child abuse & neglect, climate change, early childhood & development, emergency & safety, perinatal health, immunizations, infectious disease, international health, school health, special health care needs, substance abuse, surgery & subspecialties

 Networking